1. Use Naviance

 - Click on the Colleges tab.

-- Go to Scholarships and Money then select the Scholarship List.
+- Go to Scholarships and Money > Scholarship Search

-- Use the categories and the Browse by selection at the top to make the list more manageable.
+- Use the categories to make the list more manageable.

-- If you are in 9th-11th grade, use the Browse by selection tool to choose your grade.
+- If you are in 9th-11th grade, use the filters to choose your grade.
 Look through the scholarships to see which you are eligible for.
 If you wish, print the list to help keep track.

 - 9th-11th graders can also use the senior technique (sort by deadline) to create a strategy list for senior year.